splunk-soar-connectors/msadgraph/README.md

 After making these changes, click on **Grant admin consent** .

-## Configure the MS Graph for Active Directory Phantom app Asset
+## Configure the MS Graph for Active Directory SOAR app Asset

 When creating an asset for the **MS Graph for Active Directory** app, place the **Application ID** of the app created during the previous step in the **Client ID** field and place the password generated during